sree-hari-s/MasteringPyTrail/README.md

 - Enhance your skills: Sharpen your expertise by collaborating with like-minded enthusiasts.
 - Build a legacy: Contribute to a resource that helps countless individuals learn Python.

-### 👨‍💻 How to Contribute:
+### 👨‍💻 How to Contribute

 - If you wish to [contribute](CONTRIBUTING.md) in any way, feel free to get involved.
-You can suggest improvements, share additional resources, or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/100DaysOfCode-Python/issues).
+You can suggest improvements, share additional resources, or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/MasteringPyTrail/issues).

 Join us for Hacktober and empower others on their Python journey through 'MasteringPyTrail.